Regular Expressions

 the idea behind this search through the string

 one character at a time.
-The pattern “cat” is found within the word
+The pattern “cat” is found within the string

-positions 1-3 in the string.
+in positions 8–10.
 Once you get the hang of this process, you can

-move on to the richer set of patterns; they all follow from this basic
+move on to the richer set of patterns; they all follow this basic

 paradigm.